Luma Mufleh

 Luma Mufleh (born March 1, 1979) is founder and director of Fugees Family, Inc., ("The Fugees") a non-profit organization devoted to working with child survivors of war.
-Mufleh's vision began as a soccer team and tutoring program, but has grown to include schools serving high school and middle school students in Clarkston, Georgia and Columbus, Ohio.

 Early life

 Luma Mufleh was born in Amman, Jordan to an affluent family.
 She left Jordan to attend Smith College in Northampton, Massachusetts in 1993.
 Mufleh graduated from Smith in 1997 with a B.A. in anthropology.
 She moved from Northampton to Boston to North Carolina to Atlanta, while working as a waitress, cook, grocery stock clerk, an office worker for a charity, and a freelance website designer.
-After she arrived in Atlanta, she started Ashton's, a coffee shop and café, and coached girls' soccer before founding the Fugees Family in 2004.
+After she arrived in Atlanta, she started Ashton's, a coffee shop and café, and coached girls' soccer before founding the Fugees Family in 2006.

 Fugees Family

 Fugees Family, Inc. ("The Fugees") is a non-profit organization devoted to working with child survivors of war.
 The Fugees was cofounded by Luma Mufleh and Tracy Edigar, the chief operating officer who directs all volunteers and educational activities for Fugees programs.
 The Fugees program has 86 refugee boys and girls ages 11–18 who attend twice-weekly soccer practices, play games on weekends, and participate in tournaments.
 Fugees Family has an after-school tutoring program, a 57-student middle school called Fugees Academy, and ongoing community events like car washes and group meals.
 The Fugees sign a strict contract outlining the rules for maintaining membership in the program.

 The Fugees are from over 24 war-torn countries around the world, such as Burma, Bosnia, Afghanistan, Iraq, Cuba, Sudan, Somalia, Democratic Republic of the Congo, and Eritrea.
 The Fugees are located in Clarkston, Georgia, a city of about 7,000 people a few miles outside of Atlanta.
 Over 61,000 refugees have been resettled in Georgia since 1981, with 2,824 arriving in 2008.
 Clarkston was chosen as a site for refugee resettlement due to its access to public transportation, cheap and plentiful housing, and proximity to Atlanta.
 Although not without controversy, the Fugees have been recognized for their efforts at fostering diversity, tolerance, and community building among both refugees as well as local residents of Clarkston and its surrounding neighborhoods.